 Previously, Darren worked for 4 years in the Washington, D.C.
 Office of U.S..
 Senator Bernard Sanders as Senior Policy Advisor for Energy & Environment, and later as Chief Counsel.
 He has also worked for the National Governors Association as Program Director for Energy and Transportation.
 Darren has a B.A. from Florida Atlantic University and earned a J.D. and Master of Studies in Environmental Law from Vermont Law School.
 While at Vermont Law School, he was selected as Managing Editor of the Vermont Law Review, and clerked for U.S. Senator Patrick Leahy on the Senate Judiciary Committee.
 He is a member of the Vermont Bar, Virginia Bar, and Florida Bar.
 His accolades also include a Policy Fellowship on Climate Change and Renewable Energy at the University of Vermont Center for Research on Vermont.

-Destenie Vital, serves as BED’s Community Program Coordinator.
+Destenie Vital, serves as BED’s Director of Marketing and Social Media.
 Destenie is responsible for ensuring BED’s programs, products, and services are meeting customers’ needs and expectations, with a focus on traditionally underserved and underrepresented groups in Burlington.

 Prior to joining BED in 2015, Destenie worked as a Communications Manager for the Community Health Centers of Burlington managing strategic marketing, advertising, and communication plans that focused on inclusion and diversity.
 Additionally, Destenie served as a Community Executive for Health Initiatives for the American Cancer Society of Norwalk, CT, implementing strategic volunteer recruitment and direct marketing plans throughout Fairfield County for programs such as Road to Recovery and Look Good Feel Better.